Imconfused3456/About/README.md

-If you want to learn about my GitHub Profile, go to About If you want to learn about my Discord Profile, go to Discord-About
+If you want to learn about my GitHub Profile, go to About. <br/>
+If you want to learn about my Discord Profile, go to Discord-About